FIFA urges World Cup teams to focus on soccer over politics

 Qatar being picked in 2010 as World Cup host sparked scrutiny on its treatment of low-paid migrant workers needed to build projects costing tens of billions of dollars and its laws criminalizing same-sex relationships.

-Eight European teams have committed to their captains wearing heart-shaped armbands – in breach of FIFA rules – to support an anti-discrimination campaign.
+Eight European teams have committed to their captains wearing heart-shaped armbands – in breach of FIFA rules – to support an anti-discrimination campaign launched in the Netherlands, and Australia players took part in a video airing concerns about Qatar’s human rights record.

-Several coaches and federations have backed calls to create a compensation fund for migrant workers’ families.
-Denmark’s squad is taking a black team jersey as a sign of ”mourning” for those who died in Qatar.
+The Dutch soccer federation pushed back at FIFA late Friday, restating its commitment to leave ”lasting improvements in the situation of migrant workers in Qatar.”

-Iran has also faced calls to be removed before it plays England in the second game of the World Cup on Nov.
-21 in a group that also includes the United States.
+The Netherlands plays Qatar on Nov.
+29 in Group A and the team’s officials pledged on Friday to press FIFA on creating a long-term resource center in Doha for migrant workers when world soccer’s 211 member federations meet hours before attending the World Cup opening game.

 Iranian fan groups want the federation suspended for discriminating against women, and Ukraine soccer officials asked FIFA to remove Iran from the World Cup for human rights violations and supplying the Russian military with weapons.